-Regarding the Fall semester, some things need to be considered.
 Last year, in-person student appointments were not happening at many academic libraries; instead, we relied heavily on meeting virtually.
-This blog post provides some reflective cues throughout it so that we are taking time this Fall semester to reimagine how we support students during this pandemic.
+This blog post will provide some reflective cues throughout it so that we are taking this time to reimagine how we support students during this pandemic.

 How are you making yourself available to students this semester?